 |The Institute of Internal Auditors (IIA) defines control, the control environment, and control processes as follows:

 A control is any action taken by management, the board, and other parties to manage risk and increase the likelihood that established objectives and goals will be achieved.
 Management plans, organizes, and directs the performance of sufficient actions to provide reasonable assurance that objectives and goals will be achieved.

 Control processes are the policies, procedures (both manual and automated) and activities that are part of a control framework, designed and operated to ensure that risks are contained within the level an organization is willing to accept.
 Risk management is a process to identify, assess, manage, and control potential events or situations to provide reasonable assurance that the organization will achieve its objectives.

 Many of the regulatory controls and framework controls overlap considerably.
 To use a golf analogy, if we raise our eyes from the rough outlining the fairway, we can see the ball and pin clearly.
 Taking an industry recognized IT Management and Governance framework like COBIT and marrying it with a set of consolidated processes, your life as a CISO or information security practitioner becomes easier.
-Easier because you have the ability to align the organization’s objectives (the pin) with metrics related to the process to get the ball to the pin (the fairway).
+Easier because you have the ability to align the organization’s objectives (the pin) with metrics related to the process (the fairway) to get the ball to the pin.

-But it doesn’t end here.
-It’s about protecting the organization.
-I hear you.
-This is why we’ve automated this process with Accliviti.
+This is why we’ve automated this process with TrustMAPP.
 This is part 1 of a 2-part blog post.
 In the next entry I’ll discuss how to go about measuring process level performance to align with frameworks and regulations in a simplified but meaningful way.